 (310 Lenox Avenue – Outside of the of the 125th St. stop on the 6 train.)

 Russ & Daughters Cafe was the long overdue addition to the landmark Russ & Daughters appetizing delicatessen around the corner.
 This is where you want to come to get your lox, whitefish, sable and matzo ball soup.
 The sweet side of the menu has you covered with decadent treats like babka French toast and honey cake.
 I could go on but you should just plan a visit.

-Russ & Daughters Cafe is located at 127 Orchard St. – 2 blocks west and 1/2 block north of the Delancy St. stop on the F train.
+(127 Orchard St. – 2 blocks west and 1/2 block north of the Delancy St. stop on the F train.)